ansjin/fl_faas_fabric/README.md

 2. Rename ```config-sample.yaml``` to ```config.yaml```.
 3. Include the clusters, their authentication, update the base URLs information in it.
 4. Start a Mongo Database and update its configuration in the yaml file.
+5. Do remove the proxies from the functions codes, if not being used.
 For example, below shows the example configuration
 ```yaml
 version: 0.1